Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Though it only projects with a native resolution of 480p, the Elephas Mini Portable Projector supports up to 1080p resolution and enhances images through its 24-bit true-color support.
+Though it only projects with a native resolution of 480p, just like the one in our Sony MP-CD1 projector review, the Elephas Mini Portable Projector supports up to 1080p resolution and enhances images through its 24-bit true-color support.
 This is superior to the GooDee Mini Projector, which has a native resolution of just 240p.
 The projector has a contrast ratio of 3,500:1 for quality colors and black levels, and insufficiently dark environments.
 The projector produces good sound quality from its built-in HI-FI stereo speaker to provide immersive sound and create a genuine cinema experience.

 Speaking of cinematic experience, you’re likely to get that with the many mini projectors we review, such as the GooDee mini projector, Kodak ultra mini portable projector, Crosstour mini projector, and the Dr. J Professional HI-04 mini projector outdoor movie projector.